Longwelwind/swords-and-ravens/README.md

 python3 manage.py runserver
 ```

-The website will be accessible at `http://localhost:8000/` (as well as `http://localhost:8000/admin`).
-Some functionalities such as mail notifications and social authentications will require environment variables defined in `.env`.
+The website will be accessible at `http://localhost:8000/`.
+Some functionalities such as mail notifications and social authentications will require environment variables defined in `.env`.\
+As Google and Discord authentication is not available you can login via `http://localhost:8000/admin`.

 **Note**: If you try to open a game via the website, you will land on a template page.